 In the Allow section click Add.

 Enter your Developer URL in the dialog.
 Then click Add.
-The Developer URL is now whitelisted and pop-ups should function properly.
+The Developer URL now allows pop-ups and should function properly.

 Logging out of Developer

 You are able to logout of Developer if Authentication is enabled.
 To do so,